myzeze/3DCollabGame/README.md

 Contains all items for the 3D collaborative game project.

 Should contain:
--unity project and all essential files
+unity project and all essential files [assets, models, textures, sound]
--assets
-  -models
-  -textures
-  -sound
--

 !!!
 PLEASE DO NOT DELETE ANY FILES IN THE REPOSITORY UNLESS YOU KNOW IT WILL NOT BREAK THE PROJECT OR IT IS SOMEBODY ELSES WORK !!!